#include <libcanlock-3/canlock.h>

 The size buf_size must be set to the size of the whole buffer.

-length values.
-Otherwise nonportable functions like explicit_memset()
+Otherwise nonportable functions like NetBSD explicit_memset() are

-are used if available.
+used, if available.

-this attempt to NOP.
-A positive value is returned as warning.
+A positive value is returned as warning in this case.

 Upon successful completion zero is returned.